Preventing Ladies’ “Toilet Infections”.

 - Other ladies may be extremely sensitive to cosmetics and toiletries like soaps, perfumes and deodorants.

-- Other beauty products like scented toilet paper or wipes could also be skin irritants and cause burning sensation or rashes.
+- Other beauty products like scented toilet paper or wipes could also be skin irritants and cause burning sensations or rashes.

 - 6 – Personal Hygiene!